808-399-4388 Serving Hawaii Kai & East Honolulu CPO Certified

 Full pump replacement (variable-speed)$1,200–$2,500Includes electrical programming

-My take: For pumps under 5 years old with a single failed component, repair almost always makes sense.
-For pumps over 7 years in Hawaii conditions, especially single-speed models, a variable speed pump upgrade usually pays for itself within a year through electricity savings at HECO’s 42¢/kWh rate.
+For pumps under five years old with a single failed component, repair almost always makes sense.
+Once you’re past seven years in Hawaii conditions, especially on a single-speed model, a variable speed pump upgrade usually pays for itself within a year through electricity savings at HECO’s 42 cents per kilowatt-hour rate.

 Your filter keeps the water clear.
-When it stops working properly, you’ll know fast.
-Filter repair costs depend heavily on filter type.
+When it stops doing that job, you’ll know fast.
+Filter repair costs depend heavily on what type of filter you have.

 RepairCost RangeFilter Type